Your Monday Briefing – The New York Times

 Their protest was recorded as “a subversive sensation,” writes sports columnist Sally Jenkins in The Washington Post, and “tells you how much Olympic contenders possess their otherwise powerful forms.”
 Times fashion critic Vanessa Friedman points out that similar questions arise in many workplaces.
 “People have increasingly rebelled against the traditional and highly gendered dress codes imposed on them. “

 Rebecca Liu, writing in The Guardian, describes how she was drawn as a child to the dazzling rhythmic gymnastics.
-“At six, at seven, at eight, at nine, have I ever sat down and thought, ‘Yes, I want to embody a conventional view of womanhood in the most fashionable way. strange and most disturbing? »», She writes.
+“At 6 years old – at 7 years old, at 8 years old, at 9 years old – have I ever thought, ‘Yes, I want to embody a conventional view of femininity in the strangest and most disturbing way? ?
+She writes.
 “No. I just wanted to look pretty.

 PLAY, WATCH, EAT